 No doubt about it, the H.A.W.G. is a giant of a riding pack but it doesn’t feel overly large when loaded down.
 With a full load, the backpack’s weight is down low and doesn’t make a huge impact while climbing.
 The shoulder straps are wide and padded enough that the weight doesn’t cause the pack to dig into sensitive shoulders.

 A lot of packs will shift side to side while climbing out of the saddle but due to the design of the waist belt, we found that the pack stayed put after being tightened.
 On aggressive downhill sections the bag doesn’t ride up and never once came in contact with our helmet.
 A problem that we have seen in some of the larger riding packs.

-On several short night rides all that was in the pack was a pump, tube, some snacks and the light battery.
-On these rides the H.A.W.G is hardly noticeable and was extremely comfortable to ride with.
+On several short night rides, all that was in the pack was a pump, tube, some snacks, and the light battery.
+On these rides, the Camelbak H.A.W.G is hardly noticeable and was extremely comfortable to ride with.

-Due to the size of the bag it is easy to misplace things.
-Dropping a tool into one of the larger compartments mid ride means that finding it later with take some digging.
+Due to the size of the bag, it is easy to misplace things.
+Dropping a tool into one of the larger compartments mid-ride means that finding it later will take some digging.
 We found that organizing the bag and trying to stick to that organization was the best way not to misplace something inside the bag.

 The Wolf’s Last Word